Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Yainer Diaz At The Plate

-- Diaz enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .333 with two homers.
+- Diaz enters this game on a five-game hitting streak.
+During his last outings, he's hitting .364 with three homers.

-- Looking at the 79 games he has played this year, he's went deep in 16 of them (20.3%), and in 6% of his trips to the dish.
+- He has hit a long ball in 21.3% of his games this year, and 6.2% of his chances at the plate.

-- In 39.2% of his games this season, Diaz has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in three contests.
+- Diaz has an RBI in 32 of 80 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in three contests.

+- He has scored in 32 of 80 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.